- Public Works

-In 2021, efforts on improving the water system included replacing 3,400 feet of steel water main with ductile iron and high density plastic piping and in converting 1350 meters from manual read to automatic read meters.
-Approximately 7,010 feet of new water main was added to the system and the booster pump station serving a portion of the New Horizons area was replaced.
+In 2022, efforts on improving the water system included replacing 1,550 feet of steel water main with ductile iron and high density plastic piping.
+Approximately 3,280 feet of new water main was added to the system.

 Thermal Expansion Protection for Customer Plumbing

 To provide a measure of protection against backflow of water into the City water main and to facilitate meter maintenance, a check valve is installed at every water meter.
 The check valve prevents relief of thermal expansion pressure from the customer’s hot water system into the City main.
 If not relieved, the pressure could shorten the life of the hot water tank or cause other damage to the plumbing.
 It is the customer’s responsibility to ensure that their plumbing system complies with current codes, including a properly installed and maintained temperature-pressure relief valve and expansion tank on the hot water heater.

 Spring and summer spur a lot of plant growth.
 Excessive growth, however, may make it difficult to access and read your water meter.
 The Water Department encourages you to locate your meter and if plant growth is infringing, please trim and cut back to allow the meter reader access for accurate reading.
 Try to maintain a 2-foot perimeter around the meter if possible.
 On all untrimmed areas, the Water Department will cut back as necessary.

 You can recognize your water department staff at work by the logo on the City’s construction equipment or white service vehicles.
 Personnel carry photo identification and wear work uniforms embroidered with their name.
 You can feel assured that your utility is in good hands as the City’s maintenance personnel are certified by the state Department of Health to perform water system maintenance and operation and regularly attend continuing education classes to maintain their certification.